jbowyers/chartinator/README.md

             <td>Tooltip text</td>
         </tr> ...
 ```
+### Using Data from Google Sheets ###

+You can also use data from Google Sheets to define chart data.
+Data extracted from a Google Sheet can be added to and replaced with data contained in js data arrays.
+For example you can add column headers, columns of data and rows of data.
+You can also remove and replace headers
+and columns and transpose data.

+To use a Google Sheet as a data source you need to do the following:

+* Create the Google Sheet (visit: https://docs.google.com/spreadsheets)
+* Make sure your sheet is the only sheet in the Google Sheets document
+* Make the sheet public - Choose 'Publish to the Web' from the 'File' menu
+* Get the key id from the link url - Should look something like: '1kg6f4UVJPpT45D7ucAE8lhsVp8vIUl7bSMM442_DrhI'
+* Set the 'googleSheetKey' option in the jQuery Chartinator options to be the key id

+Note: Data is extracted from a Google Sheet as comma separated values (csv) so don't use commas in data

 ### Using Data from JavaScript Arrays ###

-You can also use data from JavaScript arrays to completely define the chart data
+You can also use data from JavaScript arrays you create to completely define the chart data
-or to add to and replace data extracted from an HTML table including the column headers.
+or to add to and replace data extracted from an HTML table or Google Sheet, including the column headers.

 The JS data arrays must adhere to the following syntax: